FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R11

-The abstract command is used to insert abstract of a document, into the output file.Place it in the location, where you want your abstract to present in the document.
-It is available for the document classes article and report, but not book
+The abstract command is used to insert the abstract of a document, into the output file.Place it in the location, where you want your abstract to present in the document.
+It is available for the document classes article and report, but not for the book class.

 ..
 L12